yyyyannisz/Interactive-Lab-Hub/Lab 5/README.md

 * This can be as simple as the boat detector shown in lecture.
 * Try out different interaction outputs and inputs.

+For this part of the lab, I built a simple “Yannis Detector” — a personalized image classifier that recognizes when I am in front of the camera.
+This project builds on one of the models I tried earlier (Teachable Machines) and uses it to create an interactive system that reacts differently depending on who the camera sees.
+The setup runs on my Raspberry Pi, using the webcam to continuously capture frames and classify them in real time.

+***Model and Input***

+I trained a custom Teachable Machines image model with two classes:

+Yannis — images of myself under different lighting and angles

+Not Yannis — background scenes, objects, and a few other people

+Each class had around 200 samples.

+During testing, however, I discovered that the model was overconfident in its predictions.
+It consistently showed 100% confidence for “Yannis” whenever I faced the camera — which is expected — but it also reported 100% Yannis when I placed a printed poster of a celebrity or another face in front of the webcam.
+This revealed that the model wasn’t truly identifying my individual facial features, but rather responding to general face-like patterns or lighting conditions it had learned from my training samples.

+This behavior highlights a common limitation of simple image classifiers trained with small datasets: they tend to overfit to the training distribution and lack awareness of what is not part of the target class.
+In this case, my “Not Yannis” category didn’t include enough diverse examples of other faces or varied backgrounds, causing the model to mistake any human-like face for me.
+In future iterations, I plan to retrain the model with more diverse negative examples and a separate background class to help it better generalize and recognize when the camera sees someone or something else.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***